Please be ready with your application reference number starting with 'P'. For example P1234567

 Stealing offences are handled as indictable offences in New South Wales.
 And it may not be eligible for an intervention or a Good Behaviour program.

-If you get a conviction for such offences, it will be recorded in your police check.
+If you get a conviction for such offences, it will be recorded in your Nationally Coordinated Criminal History Check.

 Therefore, the best way to avoid a conviction if you are charged with the offence is to get an experienced lawyer (in Criminal Law)